highlight/highlight/blog-content/5-make-source-maps-public.md

 All of our build tools—Rollup, Vite, WebPack, ESBuild—transpile and bundle our JavaScript and CSS.

-Debugging errors in production with transpiled code is neigh impossible.
+Debugging errors in production with transpiled code is nigh impossible.
 So our tooling creates source maps.

 See [What are source maps? by Jecelyn Yeen](https://web.dev/source-maps/) for all of the details.